Secciones

 [email protected]

-Victoria Bell is a Senior Associate with the Lenfest Ocean Program working primarily on digital outreach and communications.
+Victoria Bell is a Principal Digital Associate with the Lenfest Ocean Program working primarily on digital outreach and communications.
 In this position she works with grantees to support outreach tactics online and on social media to increase stakeholder awareness of projects relevant to decision-making.
 As part of this, she develops and implements program-wide digital communications goals, strategies, and materials that broaden audiences and increase transparency and engagement for Lenfest funded projects.
 Before joining the Lenfest Ocean Program, she served as the Associate Director of Blue Frontier, an organization focused on building solution-oriented citizen engagement to manage and strengthen ocean and coastal protections.
 Prior to that, she led a project for The Nature Conservancy to produce a report exploring various nations’ progress in reaching goals set by the Convention on Biological Diversity to preserve coastal and marine ecosystems.
 She also worked with the Marine Conservation Institute on a variety of marine protected area and illegal fishing issues.
 She holds a bachelor’s degree in Environmental Studies from Eckerd College and a master’s degree in International Environment Policy specializing in Ocean and Coastal Resource Management from the Middlebury Institute of International Studies at Monterey.

 Kayla Ripple